linuxfreak003/weathergo/README.md

 ```
 -zip  Zipcode to use
 -key  Weather Underground API key to use
--days Number of days to forecast(not yet implemented)
+-days Number of days to forecast (up to 10)
 -e    Show Elevation
 -h    Show Humidity
 ```